Powers of the theta divisor and relations in the tautological ring: Introduction

-We summarize the preceding discussion in the following theorem: \begin{theorem} Pixton's double ramification cycle relations on $\oM_{g,n}$ imply Theorem~$\star$ (and its strengthening, Theorem~\ref{thm:strongstar}), as well as an algorithm for computing explicit tautological boundary formulas in the Chow ring for any tautological class on $\oM_{g,n}$ of codimension at least $g$. \end{theorem}
+We summarize the preceding discussion as our main theorem: \begin{theorem} Pixton's double ramification cycle relations on $\oM_{g,n}$ imply Theorem~$\star$ (and its strengthening, Theorem~\ref{thm:strongstar}), and moreover yield an algorithm for expressing, in the Chow ring, any tautological class on $\oM_{g,n}$ of codimension at least $g$ as an explicit tautological class supported on the boundary. \end{theorem}

 The paper is organized as follows.
 We recall the definition of the $\Theta$-relations and Pixton's double ramification cycle relations in Section \ref{relations}, and in Section \ref{sec:main}, we give the proofs of Theorems~\ref{thm:mainvanishing} and \ref{thm:mainthm}.
 We then exemplify our algorithm by using it to compute boundary expressions for $\psi_1$ and $\kappa_1$ on $\oM_{1,1}$ in Section \ref{examples}.
-Throughout the paper, we work in the Chow ring with rational coefficients; all results also imply the analogous statements in the $\QQ$-cohomology since, by definition, the cycle class map is surjective on the tautological ring.
+Throughout the paper, we work in the Chow ring with rational coefficients; all results also imply the analogous statements in the cohomology with rational coefficients, since, by definition, the cycle class map is surjective on the tautological ring.